 Almost all fish have an organ called a "lateral line" - one running along each side of their bodies.
 These sense organs allow them to detect small changes in pressure, vibrations, electrical signals and movement in the water around them.

 Just like Spiderman, nocturnal fish rely on these senses, even more, to warn them about approaching predators and the presence of prey.
 Even with their large eyes, fish need every available advantage if they are going to be able to thrive in the dark and having the ability to feel the vibrations of a nearby heartbeat certainly help.

 Nocturnal fish are not too bright

-Being an awesome nightcrawler does have some disadvantages - notably that nocturnal fish have much smaller brains than their daytime counterparts.
-The reason for this is that although their vision is far more sensitive than the eyes of diurnal species, they don't have well-developed ability to see in colour and they have very poor depth perception, as in general things that are seen in the dark are all close by.
+Being an awesome night hunter does have some disadvantages - notably, that nocturnal fish have much smaller brains than their daytime counterparts.
+The reason for this is that although their vision is far more sensitive than the eyes of diurnal species, they don't have a well-developed ability to see in colour and they have very poor depth perception, as in general things that are seen in the dark are all close by.
 Less visual information means they don't need a big brain to process it (but that's okay, some superheroes prefer brawn over brain).